 Oil and gas development mars the landscape just six miles from the boundary of Canyonlands National Park. © Liz Thomas.

-Oil and Gas Leasing and Development

-While the amount of "technically recoverable" oil and gas reserves on lands within America's Red Rock Wilderness Act is negligible-about twenty-three days of natural gas and roughly six days of oil at current national consumption levels-the threat to these lands from improper extraction is great.
+Oil and Gas Leasing and Development While the amount of "technically recoverable" oil and gas reserves on lands within America's Red Rock Wilderness Act is negligible-less than 4 weeks of natural gas and roughly a week of oil at current national consumption levels-the threat to these lands from improper extraction is great.
 Proposals to develop tar sands for the first time in the U.S. have been approved in Utah and threaten to devour the landscape as we've seen happen in Alberta, Canada.
-In the meantime, the oil and gas industry has stockpiled more than 3.4 million acres of leased federal land in Utah that are not in development.
+In the meantime, the oil and gas industry has stockpiled more than 2.2 million acres of leased federal land in Utah that are not in development.
 With this kind of surplus, new leasing in proposed wilderness areas is clearly unnecessary.
 Indeed, several successful negotiations between conservationists and oil and gas companies have resulted in "win-win" agreements that have allowed drilling while minimizing impacts to proposed wilderness lands.

-America's Red Rock Wilderness Act

-ACitizen's Wilderness Proposal for Bureau of Land Managment (BLM) lands in Utah
+America's Red Rock Wilderness Act A Citizens' Wilderness Proposal for Bureau of Land Management(BLM) lands in Utah